Canadian-Sheep-Federation/CSFIntershipAssessment2025/.ipynb_checkpoints/README-checkpoint.md

 ## Video Processing Pipeline

-The section `video_processing_pipeline.ipynb` simulates how a model that can identify carrots in still images might also be extended to handle live video.
+This section simulates how a model that can identify carrots in still images might be extended to handle live video.
 The idea is to process each frame of a video feed, detect any carrots, and log the detection time.
 While the actual model is simulated here, the structure demonstrates how real-time video input could be connected to a detection system.

 A small code snippet is included that logs any detections to a CSV file.
 In a real-world application, this could help track the presence of items over time, such as in a grocery store setting.